- Glossary

 1. Plan

-During the planning stage, managers work with employees to develop goals linked to the company’s target KPIs.
+During the planning stage, managers work with employees to develop goals linked to the company’s target KPI.
 The manager and employee might create a personal development plan and identify specific actions employees should take to achieve their own goals and contribute to reaching KPIs.

 The planning phase is also an ideal time to review an employee’s job requirements and update their role if necessary.

 Many businesses conduct annual employee reviews.
 But in a performance management framework, managers set near-term goals that employees work toward over a few months.
-Touching base more frequently gives managers more insight into how their employees adapt their work to align with strategic organizational goals and KPIs.
+Touching base more frequently gives managers more insight into how their employees adapt their work to align with strategic organizational goals and KPI.
 Each assigned objective should contribute to these goals.

 The planning stage also includes a personal development element.
 Managers discuss the behaviors, skills, and knowledge the employee should develop to achieve their goals and, in turn, the company’s goals.